assem16399/Great-Places-App-Flutter-Proivder/README.md

 and saving the user data on the device database using sqflite and using the device native features such as: the camera to take pictures for visted places and google maps and the user location.

+Feel free to see the Code and run it.
+You just will need to use ur API Key in location_helper.dart file.